SurvMamba: State Space Model with Multi-grained Multi-modal Interaction for Survival Prediction: Experiments

+\textbf{Ablation of Mamba.} We conducted an ablation study by replacing Mamba modules with Transformer to demonstrate the effectiveness of using the Mamba model for WSIs and transcriptomic data.
+We measured both the inference runtime and FLOPs for the Transformer-based and Mamba-based approaches.
+As shown in Table~\ref{tab_add_ab}, the Mamba-based method demonstrated greater performance with reduced computational costs.

-Figure~\ref{fig:bi-SSM} demonstrates that integrating bidirectionality into state space models significantly enhances prognostic predictions, as indicated by a higher median c-index and a narrower interquartile range.
+\textbf{Impact of Bidirectional and Unidirectional SSM.} Figure~\ref{fig:bi-SSM} demonstrates that integrating bidirectionality into state space models significantly enhances prognostic predictions, as indicated by a higher median c-index and a narrower interquartile range.
 This effect is particularly pronounced in the BRCA dataset, where the boxplots show minimal overlap, suggesting a robust improvement.
 This improvement is likely due to the model's enhanced ability to capture complex, bidirectional dependencies within histological and genomic features.